 I. Allegro ma non troppo

 Throughout this composition, the ensemble exhibited excellent control, especially in the careful and detailed dynamics.
 The coordination was excellent, the playing alert and attentive at all times, but especially in the soft parts.
 The tempo felt very natural in this opening movement.
 For the most part, I really liked the musicians play with the tempo rubato, their agogics.
 My main quibble was with an occasional tendency to associate a crescendo with (a subtle) accelerando.
 One example the second theme in bars 32ff, where the falling figure felt a tiny bit fast: in my view, a gradual ritardando is better suited to highlight a key phrase than speeding up.

 In this piece, the musicians used distinctly more vibrato than in the Haydn quartet.
 However, at all times, the vibrato felt natural, rarely ever turned obtrusive.
-Also, sound-wise, Chiara Enderle integrated very well with the quartet: her instrument may have sounded a tad rounder, maybe darker—but not to an extent that would have made her stand out (and some differentiation can only be helpful, after all!).
+Also, sound-wise, Chiara Enderle integrated very well with the quartet.
+Her instrument may have sounded a tad rounder, maybe darker, but not to an extent that would have made her stand out in excess.
+And: some differentiation can only be helpful, after all!
 One should note that the two cellos are absolutely equivalent.
 Both get their share of melody lines / cantilenas.
 There are certainly also segments where the second cello plays a key role as pacemaker—e.g., when it provides the rhythmic foundation through pizzicatos.